Graduation Medallion Ceremony

 It is important to fill out the form to the best of your ability by the deadlines as this helps the HC staff to prepare for the Medallion Ceremony in a timely manner.
-Only students who submit their Participation Form (3rd Tab on this page) prior to the Senior Round-up Meeting (March 18, 2020 at 8:00pm), will be able to receive their Medallion Ceremony tickets during the meeting.
+Only students who submit their Participation Form prior to the Senior Round-up Meeting (March 16, 2022 at 8:00pm), will be able to receive their Medallion Ceremony tickets during the meeting.

 Why can I only get four tickets for the Medallion Ceremony?

 Why do I need tickets anyway?
 How can I get more?

 Around 90 students are expected to participate in the Medallion Ceremony this year.
 The auditorium has to accommodate the students, faculty, staff and outside VIPs such as donors and benefactors, as well as family and friends of the graduating class.
 Tickets ensure that all students get a fair share of seats in the auditorium for their family and friends.
-If you need more than five tickets, talk to other graduating students as many of them may not need all of their tickets.
+If you need more than four tickets, talk to other graduating students as many of them may not need all of their tickets.